| Notes toward a future archive of Preliminism:

 magpie is an excellent choice of a bird for this example inasmuch as

+it never says anything; it only repeats itself.
 Similar examples can be found in other arts.
 Pure preliminist theater

 would end (? hah) with the burning of the theatre near the (can I say